promptslab/LLM-Prompt-Vulnerabilities/README.md

-# Prompt-Attacks
+# Prompt Attacks
 Prompts Methods to find the vulnerabilities in Generative Models

 - Prompt In the Middle (PITM)
-  - Injecting prompt to access other's output
+  - Injecting prompt to access other's output (https://sharegpt.com/c/nrCPDzJ)